-Q: I read an article recently where Villeneuve reflects on working with Bradford Young (Arrival).
-On that film, Young really pushed the Alexa to its limits.
+Q: I read an article recently where Villeneuve reflects on working with Bradford Young on Arrival.
 The set was utterly dark, apparently, to the point that you sometimes couldn’t see where you were walking.
 It’s interesting, In regards to the way Young worked, Villeneuve talks more about what Young’s light does for the atmosphere of the set than its effect in the film.
-The opposite is true when he speaks of Deakin’s (he primarily lauds his impeccable technique and imagery).
+The opposite is true when he speaks of Deakin’s (he primarily lauds his technique and imagery).
 The Love Witch sits on the other end of the spectrum, it’s intensely lit....
 I imagine the set swelled like a sun.
-How do you feel about this?
-Is a D.P/Cinematographer in some ways responsible for the atmosphere on set?
-Or, really, is this just being romanticized, and the feel of the set just a byproduct of the many different aesthetic/emotional decisions being made before and on set?
+Is a D.P/Cinematographer in some ways responsible for the atmosphere on set, or is this just being romanticized?

 A: Certainly the atmosphere on the set is more comfortable when the light levels are closer to what are encountered in daily life, though I’ve worked with some older actors who actually feel unnerved if they don’t think there is enough light hitting them; they’ve gotten used to acting towards a key light.
 As for whether the acting is “better” when the light levels are lower, you have to ask yourself if acting is less good on a Broadway stage under a spotlight – a completely unnatural environment – or in older movies.
 You do try to make sure that the technology isn’t hindering the performances in any way, if possible, and you do create a space for the actors to work and move in for the scene.
 But, short of using no additional lighting and hiding the cameras and microphones in a space, to some degree, it is the unavoidable job of the actor to play in front of an audience in a theater or for a camera on a set.